Yuer-1218/SIGT/README.md

 # SIGT (Semantic Image Generation Tech)
-New form for translate the Image
+New form for transmit the Image

 Some mathematical proof and Demo is in Proof.pdf